Diane Keaton

 A scene from the movie Mad Money

-These projects were followed by other comedies – "The Big Wedding" (2013) and "And So It Goes" (2014).
-Alongside Morgan Freeman, Keaton played an elderly couple in love who were planning to sell their old house in the charming comedy "5 Flights Up" (2014), and soon after, the actress appeared in the Christmas comedy "Love the Coopers" (2015).
+More comedies followed – "The Big Wedding" (2013) and "And So It Goes" (2014).
+Alongside Morgan Freeman, Keaton played half of an elderly couple planning to sell their longtime home in the charming comedy "5 Flights Up" (2014), followed by her appearance in the Christmas comedy "Love the Coopers" (2015).

 Diane Keaton, Ana Ayora, and Topher Grace in the movie The Big Wedding